 1) The Faculty of Agriculture and Forestry accepts applications for the title of docent twice a year.
 The application periods are 1-31 January and 1-31 August.

 2) Before submitting an application, prospective applicants are required to contact the relevant head of department.
 Department heads:

-3) After the application period has finished, the Faculty's Research and Infrastructure Committee processes the applications for the title of docent (including the fields of the docentship applications) and decides which applications will be considered by the Faculty Council.
+3) After the application period has finished, the Faculty's Research Committee processes the applications for the title of docent (including the fields of the docentship applications) and decides which applications will be considered by the Faculty Council.
 The purpose of the committee is to streamline the application process for the docentship and to harmonize the level of requirements for those applying for a docentship from the faculty.

-4) The Research and Infrastructure Committee shall decide whether the application will be considered by the Faculty Council and will notify the decision and the reasons for it to those whose application will not be accepted further.
+4) The Research Committee shall decide whether the application will be considered by the Faculty Council and will notify the decision and the reasons for it to those whose application will not be accepted further.
 Possible grounds for rejection may be insufficient teaching merits, no evidence of an active, independent research career or one's own research profile, insufficient scientific merits in the field of the applied docentship, or other similar factors.
 In cases of conflict, the Faculty Council acts as the decision-making body for docentship matters and issues statements on possible complaints related to docentship applications.

 5) The Faculty Council names the assessors for each docentship application according to the proposal of the Head of Department.

 6) After the assessors have been named, the Faculty’s Teaching Skills Committee evaluates the applicant’s teaching skills (including the demonstration lecture).
 The applicant will be sent separate instructions on how to book a time slot for the demonstration lecture.